astraw/stdeb/README.txt

 For the average Python package, its source distribution (python_package.tar.gz created with ``python setup.py sdist``) contains nearly everything necessary to make a Debian source package.
-This near-equivalence encouraged me to write this little distutils extension, which executes the setup.py file to extract relevant information.
+This near-equivalence encouraged me to write this distutils extension, which executes the setup.py file to extract relevant information.
 This process is made significantly easier through the use of setuptools_.

 .. _setuptools: http://peak.telecommunity.com/DevCenter/setuptools

-setuptools is used because of the opportunities it provides, although many of these features are currently un(der)-utilized.
-For example, setuptools could make the job of "Debianizing" python console and gui scripts much easier.
+setuptools is used because of some nice features.
+For example, setuptools makes the job of "Debianizing" python console and gui scripts much easier.

 I wrote this initially to Debianize several Python packages of my own,